 Member contributions are critical for continued progress.
 Currently active X3D work includes multiple standardization initiatives:

 - X3D Version 4.0.
-HTML5 integration to deploy X3D in any Web page, using X3DOM and Cobweb as candidate exemplars, maximizing interoperability between X3D standards and W3C standards.
+HTML5 integration to deploy X3D in any Web page, using X3DOM and X_ITE as candidate exemplars, maximizing interoperability between X3D standards and W3C standards.

 - X3D Version 4.1.
 Mixed and Augmented Reality (MAR) for emerging VR-AR devices and user interfaces.

 - Humanoid Animation.
-H-Anim models that include hands, feet, face and motion capture (mocap), also suitable for medical use.
+H-Anim models that include hands, feet, face and motion animation, supports motion capture (mocap) outputs, also suitable for medical use.

 - Shape Resource Container (SRC).
 A flexible and efficient format for progressive transmission and compositing of arbitrary 3D asset data.
-SRC is aligned with binary glTF and includes meshes, textures, and arbitrary vertex attributes.
+SRC is aligned with binary glTF and includes meshes, textures, and arbitrary vertex attributes, thus no longer needing Web3D standardization.

 - X3D Efficient Binary Encoding (EBE).
 Smaller file sizes, faster decompression, and streamable deployment of animation using standards-based Efficient XML Interchange (EXI) for better compression and performance, applied in combination with SRC.

-- X3D C++/C# Language Binding.
-New support for X3D Scene Access Interface (SAI) using C++/C# programming languages.
+- X3D C/C++/C# Language Binding.
+New support for X3D Scene Access Interface (SAI) using C/C++/C# programming languages.

 - Virtual Reality Modeling Language (VRML97).
 X3D aims to maximize backwards compatibility with VRML.